 Look at the habits you and your soulmate formed as a couple.
 What did you do together?
 Who were you, where did you go, how did you related to each other and others?
 You might want to keep going to those places with the same people…or you might want to gently break free and start a new routine.

-Choose to look up and meet God’s gaze
+Look up and meet the gaze of God

 You are not alone.
 The pain you feel over losing your soulmate isn’t a sign that God doesn’t exist, or that He doesn’t care about you.
 Soulmates are a gift from God, a blessing that not everyone experiences.
 The soulmate relationship is a treasure that we cherish when we have it, and we surrender when it’s gone.

 God gave you the gift of a soulmate, and He allowed your soulmate to be taken from you.
 You may never learn why you had to experience this loss…but if you hold on to the fact that God knows things you don’t know and is allowing your life to unfold this way for a purpose, you may find it easier to keep going.

-Pour out the grief you feel — and the anger, bitterness, disappointment and ache of loneliness but allowing it to go through you will help you heal.
+Give yourself time to grieve.
+It’s scary to feel the anger, bitterness, disappointment and ache of loneliness but allowing it to go through you will help you heal.
 Get all the hurt out of you, keep pouring it out until you feel empty and drained.
 That’s when the miracle will happen: He will start to fill you up with hope, faith, peace, and acceptance.
 Little by little, God will fill your spirit with His love.

 Learn how to “mourn heroically”